-I presented my paper “Craft, Color, & Contours: The Influence of Pop in Contemporary Art” this April (2019) in the Art & Design Culture section at the 2019 PCA/ACA conference in Washington D.C.
+Rosen presented her paper “Craft, Color, & Contours: The Influence of Pop in Contemporary Fiber Art” in April, 2019 in the Art & Design Culture section at the 2019 PCA/ACA conference in Washington D.C.

-I have served as the vice president of the board of the Springfield Regional Arts Council and am a co-founder of ideaXfactory among many other roles in local arts organizations and arts advocacy.
+Rosen served as the vice president of the board of the Springfield Regional Arts Council and is a co-founder of ideaXfactory among many other roles in local arts organizations and arts advocacy.

 @mromromro on Instagram